jothepro/djinni-cmake/README.md

         [NAMESPACE <namespace>]
         [DIRECTORY <output-dir>]
         [SOURCES <sources>]
+        [DEPENDENCIES <dependencies>]
         [JAR_OUTPUT_DIR <jar-output-dir>]
 )
 ```

 Calls Djinni Generator and creates a target with name `<target>` from the generated sources.
+The YAML definition of the generated interface is available on the targets include directory.

 Automatically detects for which platform to configure the generator, depending on `CMAKE_SYSTEM_NAME`.
 If building for Android, additionally a target `<target>-android` is created, that builds a jar named `<target>.jar` with the Java gluecode to `<jar-output-dir>`